JasonSteinberg/Privacy-enhanced-Generation-System/README.md

 [![Go Version](https://img.shields.io/badge/Go-1.21%2B-blue.svg)](https://golang.org)
 [![License](https://img.shields.io/badge/License-Internal-red.svg)]

 PeGS is a high-throughput, privacy-preserving synthetic data generation pipeline.
-It is engineered for large-scale LLM training datasets where statistical utility and rigorous privacy guarantees are paramount.
+It is engineered for large-scale Medical training datasets where statistical utility and rigorous privacy guarantees are paramount.
 By combining the concurrency of Go with the raw power of CUDA, PeGS generates high-fidelity synthetic records that respect both $\ell$-diversity and $\epsilon$-differential privacy.

 ## 🚀 Key Technical Differentiators